automattik-tech/SearcheryAI/README.md

 ##
     git clone https://github.com/automattik-tech/SearcheryAI
     cd SearcheryAI
-To install the dependencies on Linux and Mac, run the install script by typing ./install.sh into your terminal.
+To install the dependencies on Linux run the install script by typing ./install.sh into your terminal.
 ##
     ./install.sh